IMZ ACADEMY R&D SESSION 2020: “Beyond the stage – best practice in digital innovation for opera + ballet”

 This question assumes new urgency in the wake of the impact of the COVID-19 pandemic on live performance in theatres; as opera and dance companies have to re-assess their approach on how to create and deliver new work to the audience in the future.
 Up to now the native digital creative project has been an interesting option on the side-lines for most companies and artists, now it’s in the centre of the frame demanding serious and urgent consideration; strategically, creatively and in terms of finance and resource.

-This exclusive IMZ Academy Research & Development session will bring together creative leaders and digital experts from major opera houses and dance ensembles, including the Finnish National Opera, Royal Opera House, VRHAM!
+This exclusive IMZ Academy Research & Development session brought together creative leaders and digital experts from major opera houses and dance ensembles, including the Finnish National Opera, Royal Opera House, VRHAM!
 Virtual Reality & Arts Festival and the Scottish Ballet.
-Together they explore best innovative practices for creating new content beyond the theater stage.
-Through the exchange of strategies and concrete examples, the panel of experts will address the main challenges and opportunities in this new and increasingly important area.
+Together they explored best innovative practices for creating new content beyond the theater stage.
+Through the exchange of strategies and concrete examples, the panel of experts addressed the main challenges and opportunities in this new and increasingly important area.